 “The more people who are vaccinated, the lower the likelihood and spread of infection, reducing pressure on the NHS and Social Care during winter months.”

-Free flu jabs are available for people aged 65 and over, people with a long-term health condition, pregnant women, children aged from two to four years, people in long-stay homes, and carers.
+Free flu jabs are available for people aged 65 and over, people with a long-term health condition, pregnant women, children aged from two to four years, people in long-stay residential care homes, and carers.
 Children in school years 1, 2 and 3 are also offered flu vaccinations, within a part of a school-based programme, as a nasal spray.

 The flu jab is available free from GP surgeries and pharmacies for people in the at-risk groups.